cavaunpeu/willwolf.io-source/content/articles/minimizing_the_negative_log_likelihood_in_english.md

 Trivially, the $\phi$ value must be different in each case.
 In the former, $\phi$ should be small, such that we output "cat" with probability $1 - \phi \approx 1$.
 In the latter, $\phi$ should be large, such that we output "dog" with probability $\phi \approx 1$.

 So, what dictates the following?

 - $\mu_i$ in the case of linear regression, in which $y_i \sim \mathcal{N}(\mu_i, \sigma^2)$
 - $\phi_i$ in the case of logistic regression, in which $y_i \sim \text{Binomial}(\phi_i, 1)$
 - $\pi_i$ in the case of softmax regression, in which $y_i \sim \text{Multinomial}(\pi_i, 1)$

 Here, I've introduced the subscript $i$.
 This makes explicit the `cat or dog` dynamic from above: each input to a given model will result in its *own* canonical parameter being passed to the distribution on the response variable.
-That logistic regression better make $\phi_i \approx 0$ when looking at a picture of cat.
+That logistic regression better make $\phi_i \approx 0$ when looking at a picture of a cat.

-How do we go from a 10-feature input $x$ to this canonical parameter?
+Finally, how do we go from a 10-feature input $x$ to this canonical parameter?
 We take a linear combination:

 $$
 \eta = \theta^Tx